-The AirMagnet SmartEdge Sensor AM-5010-11AG and AM-5012-11AG cryptographic modules are multi-chip standalone cryptographic modules containing a WI-FI receiver subsystem that passes signals to an analyzer subsystem.
+The AirMagnet SmartEdge Sensor AM-5010-11AG, AM-5012-11AG, A5020, and A5023 cryptographic modules are multi-chip standalone cryptographic modules containing a WI-FI receiver subsystem that passes signals to an analyzer subsystem.
 An Apache web server and Neon web client handle HTTPS communications between the module and both the AirMagnet Enterprise Server and remote monitoring systems.

 The module has a limited operational environment.
 The firmware executes on a Linux operating system but access to operating system operations is logically prevented.
-The module consists of production-grade components encased within an opaque hard production-grade enclosure (the top is aluminum and the base is steel).
+The module consists of production-grade components encased within an opaque hard production-grade enclosure.
 The removable cover is protected by tamper evident security seals in accordance with FIPS 140-2 Level 2 requirements.
 The module provides authentication, cryptographic key management, and firmware integrity services assuring operators of a valid firmware state within the module and privacy services for the secure storage of data, cryptographic keys, and CSPs.
 The module does not have a bypass or maintenance mode.
-The module firmware version is 5.2.0-2928.
+The firmware version is 7.5.0-6285.